-"G8 foreign ministers today strongly condemned the cowardly terrorist attacks on the Moscow subway that took place earlier this morning, and which have killed numerous innocent civilians and injured dozens more," said Canadian foreign minister Lawrence Cannon said on behalf of his G8 counterparts at their meeting in Gatineau, Quebec, on March 29.
+G8 foreign ministers "strongly condemned" the Moscow metro bombings at the beginning of their meeting in Quebec at the end of March.
+"G8 foreign ministers today strongly condemned the cowardly terrorist attacks on the Moscow subway that took place earlier this morning, and which have killed numerous innocent civilians and injured dozens more," Canadian foreign minister Lawrence Cannon said on behalf of his G8 counterparts.
 "Ministers expressed their deepest sympathy to all who have been injured or bereaved by these attacks, and called for the prosecution of all those responsible ...
 They vowed that they would continue to collaborate to thwart and constrain terrorists, and to work for a world that is safe for all, based on the principles of democracy, and respect for the rule of law and for human rights."
 (March 29, 2010, Agence France Presse)

 The G8 foreign ministers will discuss nuclear nonproliferation, terrorism and issues involving Afghanistan and Pakistan when they gather in Gatineau, Canada, on March 29-30, said Canadian foreign minister Lawrence Cannon.
 Nuclear nonproliferation and disarmament constitute one of the three key agenda items at a time when North Korea is still pursuing its nuclear program and Iran is coming close to being able to build a nuclear weapon.
 Canada also hopes to discuss the consequences of terrorism and how to support countries with security vulnerabilities, Cannon said.
 Issues of peace and stability on the Afghan-Pakistani border and ways for the G8 countries to assist the two countries will also be on the agenda.
-(March 20, 2010, Kyodo News)
+(March 20, 2010, Kvodo News)

-The three priorities for discussion at the G8 foreign ministers meeting on March 29-30 in Gatineau, Quebec, will be nuclear nonproliferation, Afghanistan and Pakistan and capacity building to address security vulnerabilities.71 (March 18, 2010, Government of Canada)
+The three priorities for discussion at the G8 foreign ministers meeting on March 29-30 in Gatineau, Quebec, will be nuclear nonproliferation, Afghanistan and Pakistan and capacity building to address security vulnerabilities.
+(March 18, 2010, Government of Canada)